 For the most part, the other commercials I saw and heard were from less than professional offices.
 Many were misleading as to the qualifications of the doctors, and some were unethical.
 I did not want to be associated with that group of doctors.
 Advertising is a paid attempt to sell goods or services, and is not truly regulated.
 Many are not Board Certified by the American Board of Plastic Surgery- some are Facial Plastic Surgeons (ENT) with no formal training in surgery of the breast and body, others Board Certified Surgeons ( some Ob Gyn) who fancy themselves qualified.

 Being a recognized expert in plastic surgery for the Hispanic community, I am interviewed a lot on television and in magazines and newspapers (see the clips on our homepage).
 I am answering the questions of the public, and commenting on stories of the day.
 It is educational for the audience, and not trying to sell anything.
+I would prefer that people enjoy their time watching television to relax, not to feel like they have to obtain a service to be a better person.
+Thankfully, the cable tv statistics for 2020 seem to back up this mindset, as people want the best way to watch their favorite content, not to find their favorite plastic surgeon.

 I am flattered every time someone takes their time to visit me at Yager Esthetics, and honored when they choose me to perform their procedures.
 I feel good knowing that they are here for me, I have used no slick or misleading words to fool anyone as to my training, and that I have earned the trust of my community to be the choice for so many women and men.

 Since we expanded Yager Esthetics to 6000sf last year, and opened the Laser Center and expanded Medi-Spa, I am even busier.
-While I love being able to offer a full service center for Hispanic beauty, it is time consuming to do right.
+While I love being able to offer a full service center for Hispanic beauty, it is time-consuming to do right.
 I do not have nurses do consults, or medical assistants remove sutures and see patients after surgery.
 I do my own botox and injectable fillers, as I feel in order to control quality, I should see every patient at every visit.

 The only downside to this is that after a year, I start to get a little tired.
 That is why I need a vacation.
 It is important to know your limitations.
 I can do a tremendous amount of surgery without losing focus or diminishing the excellence of my results.
 The key is to know when enough is enough.
 Plastic surgery in the Hispanic community is not just a method of making a living for me, it is my calling.
 To betray the trust of my patients is something I would never do for any amount of money.
 If I do not feel able to deliver the best possible result, I will always just say no.